Elizabeth Lawlor, M.D., Ph.D.

 Associate Professor, Departments of Pediatrics and Pathology

-Dr. Lawlor received her M.D. from McMaster University in 1989 and her PhD in Pathology & Laboratory Medicine from the University of British Columbia in 2002.
-She completed clinical training in Pediatric Hematology-Oncology in Vancouver, Canada and post-doctoral research training in Molecular Oncogenesis at UCSF.
-She began her independent lab at Childrens Hospital Los Angeles in 2004 and since 2010 has been at the University of Michigan in Ann Arbor, Michigan.
-As a dual-trained MD and PhD physician-scientist, Dr. Lawlor is committed to educating the next generation of basic and translational researchers and is dedicated to both graduate and post-graduate education in the arenas of cancer biology and pediatric oncology.
-She is the director of the PhD graduate program in Cancer Biology and the Associate Director for Education at the University of Michigan Cancer Center.
+Elizabeth (Beth) R. Lawlor, MD, PhD, completed her clinical training in Pediatrics and Pediatric Hematology-Oncology in Canada before embarking on post-doctoral research training at the University of California, San Francisco.
+She began her independent lab at Children’s Hospital Los Angeles and, since 2010, she has been at the University of Michigan.
+As a dual-trained MD and PhD physician-scientist, Dr. Lawlor is committed to educating the next generation of basic and translational researchers and is dedicated to graduate and post-graduate education in the areas of cancer biology and pediatric oncology.
+She is the associate director for education and training at the Rogel Cancer Center.